amyrhoda/deep-thoughts/_posts/2022-10-28-am-i-ever-going-to-be-a-writer.md

 ### I still don't know

-I don't have an answer for my question, of whether I'm ever going to properly be a writer, or if I'm going to pussyfoot around it until I die.
+I don't have an answer to my question, of whether I'm ever going to properly be a writer, or if I'm going to pussyfoot around it until I die.

 I don't even know what it would take for me to decide.